This course is primarily about motions of objects and

-Discuss the problem with your colleagues,
+Discuss the problem with your peers,

 or come to Physics Clinic (see below).

-Three mid-term exams will be given at the lecture hours
+Four mid-term exams will be given at the lecture hours

 as specified in the

-material as well.
 The lowest mid-term exam score

 for each student will be dropped.

-The remaining two exam scores will contribute
+The remaining three exam scores will contribute

 35% towards your final grade.